 Training & Certification Loans Overview

-The Training & Certification Loan Program provides interest-free loans to low- and moderate-income residents of New York City’s five boroughs, Westchester, or Long Island to support expenses related to professional training, vocational school, or certification programs that will help a borrower build their skill set, improve their job prospects, and/or increase their income.
+The Training & Certification Loan Program provides interest-free loans to low- and moderate-income residents of New York City’s five boroughs, Westchester, or Long Island to support expenses related to professional or vocational training and certification programs that will help a borrower build their skill set, improve their job prospects, and/or increase their income.

 Since HFLS lends to households, a married couple is considered one borrower.
 If an applicant is married or partnered, he or she must include their spouse’s/partner’s information in the application.